pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetCustomHTML

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomHTML() DaVinciFlowGraphDataRequestElementsNodeDataCustomHTML`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomHTML() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomHTML`

 GetCustomHTML returns the CustomHTML field if non-nil, zero value otherwise.

 ### GetCustomHTMLOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomHTMLOk() (*DaVinciFlowGraphDataRequestElementsNodeDataCustomHTML, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetCustomHTMLOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomHTML, bool)`

 GetCustomHTMLOk returns a tuple with the CustomHTML field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetCustomHTML

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetCustomHTML(v DaVinciFlowGraphDataRequestElementsNodeDataCustomHTML)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetCustomHTML(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesCustomHTML)`

 SetCustomHTML sets CustomHTML field to given value.